Quintana Roo: History

 The area that makes up present-day Quintana Roo was long part of Yucatán, sharing its history.
 With the Caste War of Yucatán, which started in the 1840s, all non-natives were driven from the region.
 The independent Maya nation of Chan Santa Cruz was based on what is now the town of Felipe Carrillo Puerto.
 For decades, it maintained considerable independence, having separate trade and treaty relationships with British Honduras, now Belize.

 The Territory of Quintana Roo was created by decree of President Porfirio Díaz on November 24, 1902.
 It was named after an early patriot of the Mexican Republic, Andrés Quintana Roo.
 The Mexican Federal Army succeeded in subjugating most of the indigenous Maya population of the region during the 1910s.
 In 1913, the area was again declared to be legally part of the state of Yucatán, but was again declared a separate territory in 1915.
 The territory of Quintana Roo was granted statehood within the United Mexican States on October 8, 1974.

 In the last quarter of the 20th century and continuing into the 21st, Quintana Roo developed rapidly, with tourism being a driving force, notably with the development of Cancún.
-As result of this development, the northern part of Quintana Roo has been increasingly touristified.
-By contrast the south has continued with a traditional economy of forestry and wood extraction.
+As a result of this development, the northern part of Quintana Roo has been increasingly touristified.
+By contrast, the south has continued with a traditional economy of forestry and wood extraction.